 Stable isotopes results

 Except for the reindeer found in level 4, the recovered macromammals reflect a landscape typically consisting of open forest and grassland environments, which is consistent with the temperatures and the palaeoenvironmental reconstructions of the glacial MIS 3 for Eastern Europe (for example, climatic simulations of GS-12, (~44.28–43.34 ka) using an RCA-3 model coupled with LPJ-GUESS dynamic vegetation model, shows that the region was then dominated by semi-open areas, with a tree cover c.
-50–70 per cent Kjellström et al. 2010).
+50–70 per cent (Kjellström et al. 2010).
 The stable isotope results are presented here for each species, and full results are provided in Table 5.7.

 Table 5.7 Here